nasa-jpl/autoRIFT/README.md

 ## Features
-This module comprises two parts or sub-modules: "geogrid" and "autorift".

 ### geogrid
 * user can define a grid in geographic coordinates provided in the form of a DEM with arbitrary EPSG code,